Understanding Periodontitis: Preventing Gum Recession and Gaps

 What Is Periodontitis?

-How Periodontitis Causes Gaps and Receding gums
+How Periodontitis Causes Gaps and Receding Gums

 Common Signs of Gum Recession and Gaps Due to Periodontitis